 Our hourly rates which are used in some cases and are the basis for all quotes we provide are:

-– Paul Bennett £500 per hour plus VAT on regulatory, partnership, professional disciplinary and employment matters –
+– Paul Bennett £650 per hour plus VAT (£780 including VAT) on regulatory, partnership, professional disciplinary and employment matters

-– Mark Briegal £300 per hour plus VAT on corporate and commercial matters –
+– Mark Briegal £400 per hour plus VAT(£480 per hour including VAT) on LLP, partnership, corporate and commercial matters

-Under the Price Transparency Regulations, certain types of legal work law firms have to publish on their website.
+Under the Price Transparency Regulations, law firms have to publish the prices for certain types of legal work on their website.
 Our examples are here.